codeFabFit/SBA7-FG/README.md

 # React + Vite

+Built With:
+React, CSS, JavaScript, Bootstrap, axios,  and Rick and Morty API

+This is an React Web Application using a Rick and Morty Api.
+With this API you are able to search for a character by name, find aired dated for episodes and locations for different demonsions.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: